emmercm/igir/.github/CONTRIBUTING.md

 # Contribution Guidelines

 Welcome!
-If you're viewing this, it means that you’re likely interested in contributing to the project.
+If you're viewing this, it means that you're likely interested in contributing to the project.
 That's fantastic!

 The following is a set of guidelines for contributing to Igir.
 These guidelines are published to clarify expectations and reduce potential conflict of opinions.